 * Note: It isn't always easy to see our wildlife in their natural habitat because most of our native animals are nocturnal (most active at night).

-Cadbury Chocolate Factory is in Claremont about 15 minutes' drive north of Hobart.
+Cadbury Chocolate Factory is in Claremont, about a 15-minute drive north of Hobart.

 At the Cadbury visitor centre, an access fee of $7.50 per adult (children $4.00, family pass for two adults and three children is $17.50) will entitle your clients to view an informative DVD in a theatrette, where they can also talk to guides about the chocolate-making process.
 At the end of the viewing, each person will receive a small gift of chocolates and be invited to relax in the café and browse the great range of gifts, t-shirts, souvenirs and, of course, chocolates.